• Skip to primary navigation

 Chris Anderson: You’re off, you’re off.
 That’s it.
 He’s out of time.

-DP: I’ve got a little tiny bit more if you’ll indulge me.
+DP: I’ve just a little tiny bit more if you’ll indulge me.

-CA: ahead.
-I’m going to stay right here though.
+CA: Go ahead.
+I’m to stay right here though.

 (Laughter)

-DP: is just a cool shot, because this is students coming to school class.
-The school is closed; they’re coming back at midnight because they to pitch their video game ideas.
-I’m sitting at the of the class, and they’re actually pitching their ideas. it’s hard to get students to come back to class, but is possible.
+DP: This is just a shot, because this is students coming to school after class.
+The school closed; they’re coming back at midnight because they want to pitch their video game ideas.
+I’m at the front of the class, and they’re actually pitching their ideas.
+So it’s hard get students to come back to class, but it is possible.

-This is my daughter, her name’s Emma, she’s 17 months old.
-I’ve been asking myself, what is Emma going to experience the video game world?
-And as I’ve shown here, we have audience.
-She’s never going to know a world where you can’t press a button and have millions people ready to play.
+This is daughter, her name’s Emma, she’s 17 months old.
+And I’ve asking myself, what is Emma going to experience in the video game world?
+And as I’ve here, we have the audience.
+She’s never going to know a world where you can’t a button and have millions of people ready to play.
 You know, we have the technology.
-She’s never going to know a world where the graphics aren’t stunning and really immersive.
-And as the student showed, we can impact and move.
-She’s never going to know a world where games aren’t incredibly emotional and will probably make her cry. just hope she likes video games.
+She’s never to know a world where the graphics just aren’t stunning really immersive.
+And as the student video showed, we can and move.
+She’s never going to know a world where video games aren’t incredibly emotional will probably make her cry.
+I just hope she video games.

 (Laughter)

-So, my thought.
-Games on the surface seem simple entertainment, but for those like to look a little deeper, the new paradigm of video could open entirely new frontiers to creative minds that like think big.
-Where better to challenge those minds than here at TED?
+So, my closing thought.
+Games on surface seem simple entertainment, but for those that like look a little deeper, the new paradigm of video could open entirely new frontiers to creative minds that like to think big. better to challenge those minds than here at TED?

 Thank you.